GsSqueak/GsSqueak/README.md

 3. Install VMMaker using `MCMcmUpdater updateFromRepository: 'http://source.squeak.org/VMMaker'`

-4. Install GemStoneGUI and GsSqueakImport ([see here](https://github.com/hpi-swa-lab/BP2017RH1/tree/master/tools))
+4. Install GemStoneGUI and GsSqueakImport located in `/tools`

 5. Start a new GemStone session with `GSGRepositoryManager open.` and login